pk-dscbi/AIMS-DSCBI/README.md

 # Data Science Capacity Building Initiative

 This repository provides information about the capacity building initiative, a collaboration between the African Institute for Mathematical Sciences (AIMS), the National Institute of Statistics of Rwanda (NISR), and [Cenfri](https://cenfri.org).
+The initiative aims to deliver data science training to staff from over 20 institutions that are part of Rwanda's National Statistical System (NSS).

+**[View the full documentation website here](https://dmatekenya.github.io/AIMS-DSCBI/)**ata Science Capacity Building Initiative

+This repository provides information about the capacity building initiative, a collaboration between the African Institute for Mathematical Sciences (AIMS), the National Institute of Statistics of Rwanda (NISR), and [Cenfri](https://cenfri.org).
 The initiative aims to deliver data science training to staff from over 20 institutions that are part of Rwanda’s National Statistical System (NSS).

 ## Course Modules